o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

 Example Configuration of C-Plane Messages
 '''''''''''''''''''''''''''''''''''''''''

-C-Plane messages can be composed through API, and the sample application shows several reference usages of the configuration for different numerologies.
+C-Plane messages can be composed through the API, and the sample application shows several reference usages of the configuration for different numerologies.

-Below are the examples of C-Plane message configuration with a sample application for mmWave – numerology 3, 100 MHz bandwidth, TDD (DDDS)
+Below are the examples of the C-Plane message configuration with a sample application for mmWave – numerology 3, 100 MHz bandwidth, TDD (DDDS)

-**C-Plane Message – downlink symbol data for a downlink slot**
+C-Plane Message – downlink symbol data for a downlink slot

 -  Single CP message with the single section of section type 1